 This seems to only split the declaration of the method from its definition (as is common practice in C++), but there is more to it.
 The main feature is that you don’t have to provide a definition.
 You can simply forgo the implementation.
 In that case, whenever a call to the undefined-but-declared partial method is made, the compiler will silently drop it.
 Due to this behavior, there are strict restrictions on what methods can be marked partial:

-• its return type must be void,
+- its return type must be

-• it cannot be extern.
+is fine), - it cannot be

-For more information, see the C# programming guide.
 In the context of GUI development and WinForms, this behavior of partial methods makes perfect sense.
-The programming guide mentions that partial methods are to be treated like events (think OnButtonClicked etc.), and there is no need to respond to every single event.
+The programming guide mentions that partial

 Is there another good usecase for partial methods?
 I am not sure whether I would really advise making use of this feature.
 If you want a quick way to disable a call to a method without changing each callsite, you should rather use the Conditional attribute.
 The particularly nasty thing about partial methods is that by design the compiler won’t complain if the implementation is missing, and that by itself almost entirely rules out using this feature.